code-payments/code-vm/README.md

 :white_check_mark: The on-chain program itself is largely completed.

 :white_check_mark: Flipchat is using the program in mainnet.

+:white_check_mark: OtterSec has completed an audit of the program.

 We’re currently integrating the VM into a fork of the Code app called Flipchat.
 This allows us to make changes to backend services more efficiently without